Meditation Symbols – What Do They Mean?

 - M (mmmm)/ the state of deep sleep.‘mmmm’ represents the universe’s powerful spiritual forces and the speculation that makes us who we are.
 It brings us connectivity to both abstract and physical existence.
 This is a state where a person neither desires anything nor holds any dreams.

-- The Lotus Flower: On the surface, the lotus flower belongs to the family of water lilies, however, it has deep spiritual significance and is considered a sacred symbol in Eastern religions and teachings.
-As a water lily, the lotus flower blossoms on the water’s surface but contains roots deep down below in the mud.
-All ready to begin with this signifies a ray of hope in dark times.
+On the surface, the lotus flower belongs to the family of water lilies, however, it has deep spiritual significance and is considered a sacred symbol in Eastern religions and teachings.
+Like a water lily, the lotus flower blossoms on the water’s surface but contains roots deep down below in the mud, this signifies a ray of hope in dark times.

 This develops a good posture and allows for flexibility in the knees while making use of strong back muscles.
 This pose also helps in building concentration and preventing abdominal ailments.
 This pose is used as a base for meditation and chanting ‘Mantras’.

-- The Hamsa: This symbol is traditionally depicted in two forms – One by a right hand with an open palm and the other as two symmetrical thumbs surrounding the fingers.
+This symbol is traditionally depicted in two forms – One by a right hand with an open palm and the other has two symmetrical thumbs surrounding the fingers.
+The Hamsa is also often called the hand of God.
+The Hamsa evil eye is when the hand also includes an evil eye symbol in the center of the palm.

 The second form is widely used and it denotes the protection from evil spirits.
-This symbolism has made its way into many cultures and can often be seen worn in the form of amulet facing either up or down.
+This hamsa evil eye symbolism has made its way into many cultures and can often be seen worn in the form of amulet facing either up or down.

 The concentric circles in the Mandala also represent the human body and how we are a manifestation of many relationships in the form of friends and family.